 Think you’ll ever be in a situation where your iPad needs to survive a drop from 1/10th of a mile up?
 Do you ever get so frustrated with your MacBook Pro that you want to toss it out of a two story window, but you don’t want it to actually break?
 These are ridiculous scenarios … Read More

-Is that Magsafe cord getting in your way?
-Try attaching the cord to the side of your Mac’s display by using the cables clip.
-This works with newer MacBook Pro’s, unibody MacBooks, and new MacBook Air’s.
-If you’re wondering, this is not what the intended use of that magsafe clip is, it’s intended to wrap … Read More
+Is that Magsafe cable cord getting in your way when using your Mac laptop?
+Try attaching the cord to the side of your Mac’s display by using the cables clip as shown in the pictures.
+This works with newer MacBook Pro’s, unibody MacBooks, and new MacBook Air too, it clips directly onto the side of … Read More

 Are you looking for the perfect desk for your MacBook Pro?
 Do you have five MacBook Pro’s and you’ve been dying to make a custom laptop desk out of them?
 Of course you do, who doesn’t right?
 So open them up like a book and start stacking them to create the most expensive MacBook Pro … Read More

 Now here’s a seemingly stupid Mac trick that is actually kind of useful: grab your iPhone or iPod earbuds (the white ones that ship with the devices), and place them about an inch inward on the corners of a MacBook Pro… they’ll stick!
 Seriously, the white Apple earbud headphones will stick to the corner of … Read More